RixAPI/Rix-API/api-examples.md

 This page demonstrates usage of some of the runtime APIs provided by VitePress.

 The main `useData()` API can be used to access site, theme, and page data for the current page.
-It works in both `.md` and `.vue` files:
+It works in both `.md` and `.vue` 1files:

 ```md
 <script setup>